dustinboston/js-globals-json/README.md

 ### `type`

-An array of `ObjectProperty` objects that represent the type(s) of an object, property, function return, etc.
+An array of `Ast` objects that represent the type(s) of an object, property, function return, etc.

 ### `typeParameters`

-An array of `ObjectProperty` objects that represent the type parameters of a generic type like `T`, `U`, etc.
+An array of `Ast` objects that represent the type parameters of a generic type like `T`, `U`, etc.

  ## Parsing